 While there are risks associated with applying for SIJ status, there are also advantages, and a child who is considering applying for SIJ status needs to carefully consider these factors when making a decision about SIJ status.
 Children who want to seek SIJ status must apply to the U.S. Citizenship and Immigration Services by completing an I-360 petition and submitting the appropriate juvenile court order as well.
 Then the U.S. Citizenship and Immigration Services will determine whether to grant SIJ status or not.

-Getting A Green Card Based on SIJ Status
+What Happens After You Get A Green Card Based on SIJ Status?

 Simply getting SIJ status does not automatically mean that the child gets a green card – a green card must be separately applied for.
 But once the child does obtain a green card (e.g., lawful permanent residency) through the SIJ program, there are still certain further restrictions.
 For instance, these children are not ever able to petition for their natural parents or adoptive parents to get a green card, nor are these children currently able to petition for their siblings to get a green card.
 Children who obtain a green card through the SIJ program may petition for a green card for their siblings once they have obtained U.S. citizenship.